Opportunities for International Researchers

 Welcome to the Ruhr—Germany's largest metropolitan area where innovative research meets strong networks!
 Ruhr-Universität Bochum, TU Dortmund University, and the University of Duisburg-Essen have been working closely together in the University Alliance Ruhr for over ten years.
 We have joined forces in the Research Academy Ruhr to offer doctoral and postdoctoral researchers a strong network for their international research career.

 Benefit from a unique scientific diversity: 49 faculties and a multitude of common research profiles and inter-university research projects, vibrant and international research communities as well as an excellent professional research environment.

 Take a closer look at our international activities and learn more about the career options for international early career researchers.

-Research Explorer Ruhr (RER) is a two-week summer program for international recent postdocs interested in exploring the research landscape in the Ruhr area.
-The program is conducted entirely in English and the invitation includes travel expenses and accommodation.
+Research Explorer Ruhr (RER) is a program for international early postdocs (to-be) interested in exploring the research landscape of the University Alliance Ruhr.
+The program is conducted entirely in English, and the invitation includes travel expenses and accommodation.

-To support and intensify international exchange and collaboration, the University Alliance Ruhr created liaison offices for North America, Latin America, and Russia.
+To support and intensify international exchange and collaboration, the University Alliance Ruhr runs liaison offices in North America and Russia.

-If you are wondering what career opportunities the German research landscape offers and how the research system works in Germany, we recommend the information portal Research in Germany.
-It provides you with information about career and funding opportunities and gives you helpful tips for planning your research stay in Germany:
+If you are wondering what career opportunities the German research landscape offers or would like to find out more about the research system in Germany, we recommend the Research in Germany portal.
+It provides a lot of information about career and funding opportunities and offers helpful tips for planning your research stay in Germany:

 If you have specific questions about offers and funding opportunities by Research Academy Ruhr or the local institutions for the promotion of early career researchers, please contact: